michael2012z/BitBible/markdown/KJV/files/Job.md

 28. The increase of his house shall depart, and his goods shall flow away in the day of his wrath.

-29. This is the portion of a wicked man from God, and the heritage appointed unto him by God.appointed…: Heb. of his decree from God
+29. This is the portion of a wicked man from God, and the heritage appointed unto him by God.

 ## Job 21